Oulton Park: Circuit

-The track is characterised by rapidly changing gradients, blind crests and several tight corners.
+The track is characterised by rapidly changing gradients, blind crests and several tight corners, characteristics which have earned it comparisons with the Nürburgring's Nordschleife circuit.
 The full circuit is 2.692 mi.
 The highest part of the course is Hill Top.
 Paddock facilities are reasonable in size with large areas of hard-standing and some power points.

 The race track can be adapted for shorter courses.
 The "Foster's" Circuit, which is 1.660 mi, comprises half of the "Cascades" corner followed by the "Hislop's" chicane, it then heads onto Knickerbrook and up the 13% gradient of Clay Hill to work its way round to the start/finish straight.
 The British Touring Car Championships uses all of the Cascades Corner and Lakeside but then forks off into a hairpin before Island Bend.
 This hairpin cuts out all of the Island section of the circuit and takes the cars straight back over Hill Top.

 Beginning in 2007, all the circuit's marshalling stations were redesigned with protective cages.
 This was to prevent incidents similar to those seen in the 2006 season when cars had collided with marshalling posts.
 A cage-protected marshals station was also built at the bottom of the back straight near the chicane preceding Knickerbrook.